andres81/Model_of_the_Psyche/case-files/democracy/README.md

 blaming and other psychological warfare techniques!
 Then I at least feel good again, and that is important now..."*__

+people forget that society might be in need of a more effective approach, namely developing a new moral system in addition to the justice system: A system that prevents non-complying human beings to partake in society to begin with.
+Like earning a driver's license, you are taken from the equation until you proof proactively, not reactively, that you will behave according to the agreements made and we have in society.
+But does that not already exist?
+Don't I need a visa if I wish to visit the USA for example?
+Or other civilians to visit The Netherlands?

 # The necessity for the right to protest

 # The necessity for free press